IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 In addition to the claims provided in [RFC8414] Authorization Servers SHOULD provide the following claim:

 * *access_token_format (OPTIONAL)*:  JSON string defining the format of the access token as provided by the Authorization Server.
 This allows Resource Servers to learn about methods of verification.
-Authorization Server supporting the JWT options MUST set this claim value to "ihe-jwt".
-Authorization Server supporting the SAML Option MUST set this claim value to "ihe-saml".
+Authorization Server actors supporting the JWT Token option MUST set this claim value to "ihe-jwt".
+Authorization Server actors supporting the SAML Token Option MUST set this claim value to "ihe-saml".
 Authorization Servers providing tokens that are non-parsable MUST set this value to "opaque".
 Authorization Servers supporting access tokens in other structured formats MAY use alternative format identifiers.

 ##### 3.103.4.2.3 Expected Actions